loisft/loisft.github.io/_pages/teaching.md

 ## ISTA

 #### 2024-2025
-During Spring 1, [Tanguy Vernet](https://sites.google.com/view/tanguy-vernet/) & I will teach together a graduate course (12 lectures) about ``Some Applications of $p$-adic Integration to Geometry and Arithmetics'' at ISTA.
+During Spring 1, [Tanguy Vernet](https://sites.google.com/view/tanguy-vernet/) & I taught together a graduate course (12 lectures) about ``Some Applications of $p$-adic Integration to Geometry and Arithmetics'' at ISTA.
-It will be composed of three parts:
+It was divided into three parts:
 - Basics of $p$-adic integration towards Batyrev's theorem
 - Denef's formula and resolution of singularities
 - Adelic spaces: integration, Fourier analysis, and applications to counting problems

-Lectures : Tuesdays and Thursdays
+Lectures happened on Tuesdays and Thursdays.

 [Preliminary version of the lecture notes.](/assets/pdf/2025_Teaching-p-adic-integration.pdf)